Haixing-Hu/js-clone/README.md

 clone hook functions, allowing for specialized clone algorithms for specific types.

-This library has the following features:
+This library has the following features which is not supported by the built-in [structuredClone()] function:

 - **Deep Cloning**: Capable of deeply cloning any JavaScript object, including but not limited to simple objects, instances of custom classes, `Array`, `Map`,